-The chemical and related industries in South Africa have made several commitments under Responsible performance, these include engaging stakeholders to understand their concerns about industry operations and products, promoting transparency with the intention of building trust with stakeholders, and working with commercial partners to extend the Responsible Care® ethic throughout the value chain.
+The chemical and related industries in South Africa have made several commitments under Responsible Care®.
+In addition to improved performance, these include engaging stakeholders to understand their concerns about industry operations and products, promoting transparency with the intention of building trust with stakeholders, and working with commercial partners to extend the Responsible Care® ethic throughout the value chain.